nicholasf/spoonbot/README.md

-Spoonbot - an IRC bot written in Elixir.
+Spoonbot - an IRC bot written in Elixir with a simple command syntax.

 ## Install